 If you have read our earlier blogs, you may have noticed that our service use to be limited to air transportation.
 However, recently there has been an increase in airline regulations for pets, which has resulted in our company offering a brand-new service, By Ground Safe and Sound, within the contiguous United States.

 Airlines have always had temperature restrictions for pets to travel.
 However, many airlines had special programs in place which made it easier for pets to travel during the summer months and the winter season.
-Due to increased restrictions to ensure pet safety, all domestic airlines within the United States now require the temperatures to be between 40 – 80 degrees Fahrenheit for your pets to fly.
-If your pet is traveling internationally some of the international carriers have more flexibility with the temperatures, but first your pets must be taken to an airport which services that specific airline.
+Due to increased restrictions to ensure pet safety, all domestic airlines within the United States now require the temperatures to be between 45 – 80 degrees Fahrenheit for your pets to fly, or down to 20 degrees Fahrenheit with an Acclimation Letter from your vet.
+If your pet is traveling internationally some of the international carriers have more flexibility with the temperatures, but first your pets must be taken to an airport which services that particular airline.

 Another change to airline policies are the breeds of pets which will be accepted for transport.
 While airlines have always had breed restrictions, many breeds could still fly if they had a customized crate.
 With the recent changes however, many of these breeds can no longer fly.
 This is due to a combination of factors including some breeds being classified as very strong, and other breeds being brachycephalic, or snub-nosed.
 As with the temperature restrictions, if your pet is traveling internationally some of the international carriers have more flexibility.
 While some of these restrictions may seem inconvenient, they are to ensure your pet’s safety for their health and well-being while traveling.